 To our surprise, a lot of people don’t think there’s much around the Forsyth Park area.
 But we’re here to tell you that’s not true!
 Just because you’re not downtown, it doesn’t mean the great places in Savannah end.
 Here’s where to go in the Forsyth Area:

 The Sentient Bean

 Spacious with high ceilings and outside seating both in the front and back, The Sentient Bean, one of Savannah’s few vegetarian establishments, is a great spot to stop for a drink, breakfast, lunch, or dinner for a light fare.
 The name, The Sentient Bean, is more than just a play on words, it is an expression of ethic.

 On most nights, the coffee shop is also converted to a performance space for music, spoken word artists, or show openings.
-They also host a wide array of events from indie movies & cult films, literary readings, and educational and community forums, as well as being a stop on the First Friday Art March!
+They also host a wide array of events from indie movies & cult films, literary readings, and educational and community forums.

 13 E. Park Avenue